Master of Science in Geospatial Analysis

 Geospatial analysis integrates application software and theory from a field of disciplines that focus on the collection, management, scientific analysis, and display of spatial data – data that can be mapped.
 Three technology pillars are widely accepted as the foundation for geospatial analysis: Geographic Information Systems (GIS), Remote Sensing (RS), and Global Positioning Systems (GPS).
 GIS is the core geospatial technology, the central pillar which enables other technologies to integrate relatively seamlessly across systems.

 Geospatial Technology has been identified as a ‘high growth’ area by the Department of Labor.
-Much of this growth in this employment sector is within UMW’s region; almost 15% of all geospatial jobs recently advertised in across the nation were located in Virginia, Washington, DC, and Maryland.
+Much of this growth in this employment sector is within UMW’s region; almost 15% of all geospatial jobs recently advertised across the nation were located in Virginia, Washington, DC, and Maryland.

 MSGA Program Mission Statement

 The MSGA program emphasizes instruction in theory and practical applications related to the capture, management, analysis, and display of spatial information.
 The program provides students with a technical foundation and geographic knowledge base to apply geospatial applications and tools to a myriad of problems such as crime analysis, transportation engineering, urban planning, emergency preparedness, resource management, facilities management, climate change and marketing.
 Theory and technical training will be integrated with the critical thinking, project management, and communication skills required by professionals in the geospatial fields.
-Geospatial analysis a coherent, highly structured program designed to assure the mastery of specific knowledge and skills, such as programming within a geospatial environment, report writing, critical spatial analysis and solving problems.
+This is a coherent, highly structured program designed to assure the mastery of specific knowledge and skills, such as programming within a geospatial environment, report writing, critical spatial analysis and solving problems.
 After completion of the program, students will be able to collect, map, manage, and analyze data from diverse fields.